← All workflows

 Questions

 Yes.
 CaseMark supports three distinct modes: Taking (drafting topics, exam outlines, and admission scripts), Defending (topic response matrices, designee assignments, and prep playbooks), and Post-Deposition (admission summaries and contradiction logs).
-Simply indicate your role and the AI tailors its output accordingly.
+Simply select your role and the AI tailors its output accordingly.

 How does the AI ensure notice topics meet the reasonable particularity standard?